 Light exercise is recommended, and most people will be able to return to normal activity after a week.

 Will I need much time off work?

-Patients are usually advised to take 4-7 days off for normal work activity – but this does depend on the complexity of the surgery.
+Patients are usually advised to take four to seven days off for normal work activity – but this does depend on the complexity of the surgery.
 Most patients have some swelling of the mouth and cheeks at two days post-surgery and this settles during the following week.

 If you require removal of a wisdom tooth or teeth removal and wish to schedule a consultation with Mr Visavadia, you can do so by visiting his Top Doctors profile.